MrCee/Synology-Homebrew/README.md

 #### 1) Synology-Homebrew: Minimal install will provide the homebrew basics, ignore packages in config.json, leaving the rest to you.

-_You can also use this option to uninstall packages in config.json installed by option 2 by running the script again_
+_You can also use this option to uninstall packages in config.json installed by option 2 by running the script again._

 #### 2) Synology-Homebrew: Full setup includes packages in config.json